KippAD/portfolio-project-3/README.md

 **First Insights Bar Chart**

-The largest unresolved bug in the application is an error with one of the bar charts in the insights area of the application.
+The largest unresolved bug in the application is an error with one of the bar charts in the insights area failing to load properly.
 Upon loading, the chart does not plot data and instead prints a colorless square with no discernible information on it - this seemingly occurred on every instance that the insights page was loaded for the first time.
 However, by exiting the insights page and loading it once again, the bar chart would print as expected.
 Whilst not totally resolved, adding a timer between the calling of the two bar chart functions has managed to prevent the issue happening as regularly as before, but sometimes it still occurs.
 In this case, the user is instructed to reload the insights page.

 **Double Barrel Names**